SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 3. Is repentance ***evidence*** of our salvation or is it ***proof*** of our salvation?
     - If you answered *"proof"* then your views are contrary to historical Christianity which states that it is *"evidence"* of our salvation, a way to have assurance.
 4. Extra Credit: Does repentance mean *"feel remorse, repent, be converted (in religio-ethical sense),"* or is it simply an intellectual assent to facts a *"change of mind"*?
-    - If you said *"change of mind"* you have deviated from historical Christianity.
+    - If you said *"change of mind,"* in the sense of an intellectual assent to facts, you have deviated from historical Christianity.
 This meaning finds no support in any authoritative Greek lexicon, any modern English translation, and it is without scholarly support from the academic community, or any standard Greek reference work. *"Real repentance is being so sorry, so contrite, that you do not do it again.
 You turn away from it and cease doing it."* &mdash; Chuck Smith

 Correct definitions of [Repentance](https://bit.ly/3IchrbQ).